2013-02-16

 The list of projects that have been compiled via Emscripten is impressive: SQLite, Graphviz, LaTeX, Python, etc.

 Emscripten already produces surprisingly fast code.
 In fact, its way of code generation has been the inspiration for asm.js and its creator Alon Zakai is part of the asm.js team.
-A modified version of Emscripten now targets asm.js, which will result in considerable performance increases on engines with the necessary support.
-First performance numbers are already in:
+A modified version of Emscripten now targets asm.js, which results in considerable performance increases on engines with the necessary support.

 The future